marifyo/fggcosha/_posts/2015-11-06-reunion-gala-venue-unveiled.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wyslm5OmqiI" frameborder="0" > </iframe>

 ## Planning Committee
-* Chinwe Onyekwelu - Class of '89
+* Chinwe Onyekwelu Abaelu - Class of '89
-* Alero Koiki - Class of '91
+* Alero Koiki Okolosi - Class of '91
 * Alice Okali - Class of '91
-* Bola Ogundairo - Class of '90
+* Bola Ogundairo Sanwo - Class of '90
-* Uju Ezejiofor - Class of '92
+* Uju Ezejiofor Obasi - Class of '92
-* Ogo Emodi - Class of '89
+* Ogo Emodi Akpan - Class of '89
 * Chika Ogbuefi - Class of '90
-* Chiko Ndaguibe - Class of 97
+* Chiko Umeadi Ndaguibe - Class of 97
-* Chito Onochie - Class of '90
+* Chito Onochie Uyanwune - Class of '90
-* Nneka Okpaloka - Class of '89
+* Nneka Okpaloka Offiah - Class of '89
-* Uche Manafa - Class of '90
+* Uche Ezeokonkwo Manafa - Class of '90
-* Obby Onyeama - Class of '86
+* Obby Onyeama Denchukwu - Class of '86
 * Chiazor Asika - Class of '90
-* Titi Alakija - Class of '89
+* Titi Alakija Oyebadejo - Class of '89
-* Juliet Umeh - Class of '92
+* Juliet Umeh Ume-Onyido - Class of '92

 Our thanks go to our Planning Committee, led by our Financial Secretary and LA area resident, Chinwe Onyekwelu Abaelu.
 So many have been involved in working to make this happen and they are still hard at work.